michaelvl/helm2yaml/README.md

 helmsman.sh --apply -f app.yaml
 ```

+Note that `helmsman.sh` use a Helm hook filter to only render ordinary resources
+and ignore e.g. test resources etc. See notes on hooks below.

 #### Handling Secrets

 If the application deployment contains secrets which should not be included in